Can I Switch From Medicare Advantage to Medigap?

 - Prescription drug coverage: Some Medicare Advantage plans include prescription drug coverage, while Medigap plans do not.

-How Do I Know What Plan Is Best For Me?
+How Do I Know What Plan Is Best for Me?

 Selecting the appropriate Medicare plan is contingent upon your individual requirements.
 Consider factors such as desired coverage level, budgetary considerations, provider preferences, prescription drug needs, and travel care requirements.